 We conduct a regular assessment of our investment securities portfolio to determine whether any securities are OTTI.
 When assessing unrealized losses for OTTI, we consider the nature of the investment, the financial condition of the issuer, the extent and duration of unrealized losses, expected cash flows of underlying assets and market conditions.
-As of December 31, 2017, we had no plans to sell investment securities with unrealized losses, and believe it is more likely than not that we would not be required to sell such securities before recovery of their amortized cost, which may be at maturity.
+As of December 31, 2018, we intended to sell 48 investment securities with an aggregate book value of \$898.2 million, primarily comprised of U.S. Treasury securities and longer duration collateralized mortgage obligations.
+As a result, we recorded a non-credit related OTTI write-down of \$24.1 million for the year ended December 31, 2018.
+In January 2019, the sale of these securities were executed and the proceeds were used to invest in securities to improve portfolio return, reposition interest rate risk, maintain liquidity and to diversify asset allocation.

 We are required to hold non-marketable equity securities, comprised of FHLB stock, as a condition of our membership in the FHLB system.
 Our FHLB stock is accounted for at cost, which equals par or redemption value.
-As of December 31, 2017 and December 31, 2016, we held FHLB stock of \$10.1 million which is recorded as a component of other assets in our consolidated balance sheets.
+As of December 31, 2018 and December 31, 2017, we held FHLB stock of \$34.1 million and \$10.1 million, respectively, which is recorded as a component of other assets in our consolidated balance sheets.

 See "Note 3.
-Investment Securities" in our consolidated financial statements for more information on our investment securities portfolio.
+Investment Securities" in the notes to the consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data for more information on our investment securities portfolio.